Augustan literature: Drama

 As during the Restoration, economics drove the stage in the Augustan period.
 Under Charles II court patronage meant economic success and so the Restoration stage featured plays that would suit the monarch and/or court.
-The drama that celebrated kings and told the history of Britain's monarchs was fit fare for the crown and courtiers.
+The drama that celebrated kings and told the history of Britain's monarchs was fit fare for the Crown and courtiers.
 Charles II was a philanderer and so Restoration comedy featured a highly sexualized set of plays.
-However, after the reign of William and Mary, the court and the crown stopped taking a great interest in the playhouse.
-Theatres had to get their money from the audience of city dwellers, and plays that reflected city anxieties and celebrated the lives of citizens drew and were staged (Munns 96–99).
+However, after the reign of William and Mary, the court and the Crown stopped taking a great interest in the playhouse.
+Theatres had to get their money from the audience of city dwellers, and plays that reflected city anxieties and celebrated the lives of citizens drew and were staged.

 Thus, there were quite a few plays that were not literary that were staged more often than the literary plays.
 John Rich and Colley Cibber duelled over special theatrical effects.
 They put on plays that were actually just spectacles, and the text of the play was almost an afterthought.
 Dragons, whirlwinds, thunder, ocean waves and even actual elephants were on stage.
 Battles, explosions and horses were put on the boards.
 Rich specialized in pantomime and was famous as the character "Lun" in harlequin presentations.
 The plays put on in this manner are not generally preserved or studied, but their monopoly on the theatres infuriated established literary authors.

 Additionally, opera made its way to England during this period.
 Inasmuch as opera combined singing with acting, it was a mixed genre, which violated all the strictures of neoclassicism.
 Also, high melodies would cover the singers' expressions of grief or joy, thus breaking "decorum".
 To add insult to injury, the casts and celebrated stars were foreigners, and, as with Farinelli, castrati.
 The satirists saw in opera the non plus ultra of invidiousness.
 As Pope put it in Dunciad B:

-"Joy to Chaos! let Division reign: